ldscavo/elmish-playground/README.md

 * After the first compilation is finished, in your browser open: http://localhost:8080/

 Any modification you do to the F# code will be reflected in the web page after saving.

-> Note: check the "scripts" section in `package.json` to see the commands triggered by the steps above.

-## Project structure

-### npm

-JS dependencies are declared in `package.json`, while `package-lock.json` is a lock file automatically generated.

-### Webpack

-[Webpack](https://webpack.js.org) is a JS bundler with extensions, like a static dev server that enables hot reloading on code changes.
-Configuration for Webpack is defined in the `webpack.config.js` file.
-Note this sample only includes basic Webpack configuration for development mode, if you want to see a more comprehensive configuration check the [Fable webpack-config-template](https://github.com/fable-compiler/webpack-config-template/blob/master/webpack.config.js).

-### F#

-The sample only contains two F# files: the project (.fsproj) and a source file (.fs) in the `src` folder.

-### Web assets

-The `index.html` file and other assets like an icon can be found in the `public` folder.